adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 The current `Deref`-based implementation is not sufficient, because there are types which can not implement `Deref`, but would be good candidates to be used as self types (for example raw pointers).
 Therefore there is a need for the `Receiver` trait.

-In theory we could use both traits, so a type can be used a receiver if it implements `Deref` or `Receiver`.
+In theory we could use both traits, so a type can be used as a receiver if it implements `Deref` or `Receiver`.
 All the types that can implement `Deref` do so.
 All the types that cannot implement `Deref` implement `Receiver`.
 There could be a blanked implementation `impl<T> Receiver for T where T: Deref`.

 The advantage of that would be, that there is a vast amount of types that implement `Deref` today, which then could immediately be used as self types.